 \section{Problem Description}

-In the SSVEP-based EEG BCI speller systems, the spelled character is predicted out of $M$ possibilities $y \in \{1,2,\cdots,M\}$.
+In SSVEP-based EEG BCI speller systems, the spelled character is predicted from $M$ possibilities $y \in \{1,2,\cdots,M\}$.
 The prediction is based on the multi-channel EEG signal $\matr{x}\in\mathbb{R}^{C\times N_T}$ received during the stimulation\footnote{We use the plain math type notation for scalar variables but the bold text type for vectors and matrices.
 For example, the multi-channel EEG signal is shown as $\matr{x}$ instead of $x$.}, where $C$ is the number of channels (EEG electrodes), $N_T=T\times F_s$ is the signal length, $T$ (sec) is the stimulation duration and $F_s$ is the sampling frequency (Hz).
-The goal is to maximize the information transfer rate (ITR) \cite{itr_cite},
+The goal is to maximize ITR \cite{itr_cite},